 Why is blog post formatting important?

 In today’s world, people have short attention spans.
-We are bombarded by so much content every single day that we can’t possibly read and consume it all.
-So we scan things quickly and then decide if we want to invest the time read the article, watch the video, listen to the podcast, etc.
+So much content comes at us from all directions every day.
+It would be impossible to read and consume it all.
+So we scan things quickly and then decide if it is worth our time to read the article, watch the video, listen to the podcast, etc.

-Blog post formatting should make it easy for readers to scan and get a quick idea of what the post is about.
+Blog post formatting should make it easy for readers to scan and quickly see what the post is about.
 Then, they will (hopefully) decide to read the full post.
 That’s what formatting for readers is all about.
 It doesn’t matter how great your content is.
 If it isn’t easy for people to read, then they won’t.